seungwoo-stat/ppc/README.md

 ## Reference

-- S. Kang, and H.-S. Oh.
-"Probabilistic Principal Curves on Riemannian Manifolds". arXiv preprint.
-Apr.
-2021.
-(Link to be updated)
+- Seungwoo Kang and Hee-Seok Oh.
+"Probabilistic Principal Curves on Riemannian Manifolds". *IEEE Transactions on Pattern Analysis and Machine Intelligence*.
+Accepted for publication.